meta-llama/llama-stack-apps/README.md

 ### 3. Test agents demo script

-We have built sample demo scripts for interating with the Stack server.
+We have built sample demo scripts for interacting with the Stack server.

 With the server running, you may run to test out an simple Agent